 The TX Sector ID subfield is set to indicate the sector through which the TDD SSW Feedback frame is transmitted.

+The TX Antenna ID subfield indicates the DMG antenna ID through which the TDD SSW Feedback frame is transmitted.

 The Decoded TX Sector ID subfield contains the value of the TX Sector ID subfield from the TDD SSW frame that the feedback frame is sent in response to and that the TDD SSW frame was received from the initiator with the best quality.

+The Decoded TX Antenna ID subfield contains the value of the TX Antenna ID subfield from the TDD SSW frame that the feedback frame is sent in response to and that was received with the best quality.

 9.3.1.24.4 TDD SSW Ack Change text as follow